 Some thoughts on the workshop:

-This first week especially is an opportunity for experienced artists and beginners alike to take a personal artistic journey in Florence.
-Writers and photographers, scrapbook junkies or those just interested, people participating in Artist Way groups can consider this their artist's date and enjoy themselves creating a personal record or diary or scrapbook of their journey while touring Florence with an Italian art historian and guide in the pre-workshop walking tours.
+Before class starts is an opportunity for experienced artists and beginners alike to take a personal artistic journey in Florence.
+Writers and photographers, scrapbook junkies or those just interested, people participating in Artist Way groups can consider this their artist's date and enjoy themselves creating a personal record or diary or scrapbook of their journey while touring Florence or other Italian cities on their own.
 Suspend judgement and just enjoy yourself.
 Find creativity you may not have known existed, unblock your creative engine or simply expand upon what you are doing now.
 This will affect you -- as the sights, sounds and aromas of Florence and Tuscany will linger with you when you return home.
-Explore, expound and experiment in Florence Italy.
+Explore, expound and experiment in Florence Italy!